olrik-web/tooter-social-media/README.md

 It was created as the final exam project for the course "Advanced Web Programming" at Business Academy Aarhus.

 A toot is a short sound made by a trumpet or other musical instrument.
 The word shares similarities with the word "tweet", which is used by Twitter.
-Apparently, the name "Toot" is a slang term for fart and a drug reference.
-I didn't know that when I chose the name. :sweat_smile:

 The purpose of Tooter is to demonstrate my knowledge of the following technologies: